Design and characterization of electronic fractals

-\textit{Differential conductance spectra:} Figure~\ref{configuration}E presents the experimental LDOS at the red, blue and green atomic sites in the G(3) \Spi triangle (cf. open circles in Fig.~\ref{configuration}C).
-The differential conductance ($dI/dV$) spectra were normalized by the average spectrum taken on the bare Cu(111) surface, similar to Ref.~\cite{Manoharan}.
-The electrons on the Cu(111) surface occupy states above $V = -0.45\,$V. We focus on the bias window between $-0.4\,$V and $0.3\,$V. Around $V = -0.3\,$V the LDOS on the red, green and blue sites is nearly equal, whereas slightly above $V= -0.2\,$V, the red sites show a remarked minimum, while the green and blue sites show a considerably higher LDOS.
+Figure~\ref{configuration}e presents the experimental LDOS at the red, blue and green atomic sites in the $G(3)$ \Spi triangle (indicated by the open circles in Fig.~\ref{configuration}c).
+The differential conductance (d$I$/d$V$) spectra were normalized by the average spectrum taken on the bare Cu(111) surface, similar to Ref.~[\!\!\citenum{Manoharan}].
+The onset of the surface-state band is located at $V = -0.45\,$V. We focus on the bias window between $-0.4\,$V and $0.3\,$V. Around $V = -0.3\,$V the LDOS on the red, green and blue sites is nearly equal, whereas slightly above $V= -0.2\,$V, the red sites exhibit a distinct minimum, while the green and blue sites show a considerably higher LDOS.
 At $V = -0.1\,$V, the blue sites show a minimum, while the red and green sites exhibit a pronounced maximum in the LDOS.
 At $V = +0.1\,$V, the blue sites show a larger peak in the differential conductance, while the green and red sites exhibit a smaller peak.
-The experimental LDOS is in good agreement with both the tight-binding (see Fig.~\ref{configuration}F) and muffin-tin simulations (see SI).
+The experimental LDOS is in good agreement with both the tight-binding (see Fig.~\ref{configuration}f) and muffin-tin simulations (see Supplementary Information).
 This finding corroborates that our design leads to the desired confinement of the 2D electron gas to the atomic sites of the \Spi geometry.
-In addition, it allows us to characterize the wave functions of the chosen \Spi geometry in detail.
+In addition, it allows us to characterize the wavefunctions of the chosen \Spi geometry in detail.